Kigali, Rwanda Capital City

 Kigali is the capital city of Rwanda, roughly in the center of the country.
 It sprawls across numerous hills, ridges and valleys, and has a vibrant restaurant and nightlife scene.
 The Kigali Genocide Memorial documents the 1994 mass killings in Rwanda, associated with the country’s civil war.
 The city’s Caplaki Crafts Village has stalls selling traditional handicrafts, including woodcarvings and woven baskets.

 Spanning several ridges and valleys, Kigali, with its lush hillsides, flowering trees, winding boulevards and bustling streets, is arguably one of the most attractive capital cities in Africa, as well as easily one of the cleanest and safest.
+Kigali is a main entry point to most Uganda gorilla safari and Rwanda travel attractions.

-Despite bearing the brunt of the genocide's unspeakable horrors in 1994, Kigali has been the centre of Rwanda's nation-building efforts since that time and has seen massive amounts of state and foreign investment pouring in over the past two decades.
+Despite bearing the brunt of the genocide’s unspeakable horrors in 1994, Kigali has been the centre of Rwanda’s nation-building efforts since that time and has seen massive amounts of state and foreign investment pouring in over the past two decades.
 Indeed, the rebirth of the capital has seen a cosmopolitanism arrive in the city and Kigali now boasts a slew of new skyscrapers, several international hotels and a host of excellent eating options.
-Few people leave Kigali without being impressed by this plucky and charismatic survivor.
+Few Rwanda safaris travelers leave Kigali without being impressed by this plucky and charismatic survivor.

 Shopping in Kigali